audreyfeldroy/cookiecutter-pypackage/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

 Look through the GitHub issues for bugs.
-Anything tagged with "bug"
+Anything tagged with "Bug"
 is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Anything tagged with "Feature" and "Please Help" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-`cookiecutter-pypackage` could always use more documentation, whether as part of the
+Cookiecutter PyPackage could always use more documentation, whether as part of the
 official docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback